Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

-Matrix Synapse is rapdily growing as an alternative to Discord, Slack, and more.
+Matrix Synapse is rapidly growing as an alternative to Discord, Slack, and more.
 Here’s how you can set one up on your VPS.

 We’ve previously covered self-hosted, privacy-conscious alternatives to document collaboration, search engines, mail, and cloud storage.
 That, however, leaves one major part of the puzzle missing – real-time text communication.
 Matrix Synapse is a free, open-source, and self-hosted alternative to apps like Slack and Microsoft Teams.